-All students may elect to take at most TWO letter-graded courses on campus as CR/NC (Credit/No Credit) in FALL 2020, with only one of the two counting against the maximum of 4 courses over their college career (not including Spring 2020).
+All students may elect to take at most TWO letter-graded courses on campus as CR/NC (Credit/No Credit) in each of the FALL 2020, WINTER 2021, or SPRING 2021 terms, with only SECOND one of the two counting against the maximum of 4 courses over their college career (not including Spring 2020).

 - Students may elect this option for at most one course in any one department.
 The CR/NC grade option is not available for Shared Passage Seminars or for the final course taken to satisfy the language requirement (i.e. 103 or 201).

 - Letter-graded courses taken as CR/NC may not count towards any major, minor, or concentration (including required cognates), nor may they satisfy prerequisites for those course sequences that require a "C- or better," without special permission from the department.